 - 1. Determine the effectiveness of its program and report to the President any revisions needed in the program to make it more effective; and - 2.
 Ensure that the standards of conducts described in Part II hereof are fairly and consistently enforced; and - 3.
 Submit a written report to the President stating the findings and recommendations of the committee.
-The President shall implement, effective the ensuing September, such of the committee's recommended revisions as deemed appropriate and reasonable.
+The President shall implement, effective the ensuing September, such of the committee's recommended revisions as deemed appropriate and reasonable. - 4.
 The committee will consist of the following staff members and students: - a.
 Bishop State Staff - 1.
-Yvonne Foster, Counselor ph.
-405.4429, yfoster@bishop.edu - 2.
-Jacqueline Smith, Nursing, ph.
-405-4475, jsmith@bishop.edu - 3.
-Symenta McDonald, Nursing, ph.
-405-0037, smcdonald@bishop.edu - b.
+Yvonne Foster, Counselor, (251) 405-4429, yfoster@bishop.edu - 2.
+Dr. Jackie Smith, Nursing, (251) 405-4475, jsmith@bishop.edu - 3.
+Symentha McDonald, (251) 405-0037, smcdonald@bishop.edu - b.
 Student Representative - c.
-President of the Student Government Association - d.
-Vice President of the Student Government Association - e.
-Vice President of the Sophomore Class - f.
-Student representatives from the Carver, Southwest and Baker-Gaines College Campuses
+President of the Student Government Association and - d.
+President of the Sophomore Class